-Second, assume MD plans to protect its customer from any risk of damage while the 60,000 units are in transit, even though legally that risk has been transferred to the customer at shipping point per the terms of the contract.
+STEP 2 Assume MD plans to protect its customer from any risk of damage while the 60,000 units are in transit, even though legally that risk has been transferred to the customer at shipping point per the terms of the contract.
 Under current GAAP, companies may not recognize revenue until the products arrive at the final customer location because substantially all of the risks and rewards of ownership don't pass to the customer until that time.

-But under the new guidelines, MD may have two performance obligations-delivering the units and "insuring" them while in transit.
+But under the new guidelines, MD may have two performance obligations-delivering the units and insuring them while in transit.
 Revenue from the former would be recognized when control of the medical devices transfers to the distributor, presumably at shipment.
 Revenue from the latter would be recognized over time.
 Again, more facts would be required to conclude.
 Note that a subsequent amendment to Topic 606 permits companies to elect an accounting policy to treat the "insurance services" in this example as a cost of fulfilling the contract.
-Electing this policy would result in MD recognizing 100 percent of the revenue at shipment, while simultaneously recording an accrual for the expected costs of the "insurance services."

-Third, many companies today use the sell-through method of revenue recognition for new product launches.
+Electing this policy would result in MD recognizing 100% of the revenue at shipment, while simultaneously recording an accrual for the expected costs of the insurance services.
+Scenario 2-Continued STEP 3 Many companies today use the sell-through method of revenue recognition for new product launches.
 This method recognizes that the fee for the new product may not be fixed or determinable because it's difficult to forecast future product returns or because the company has incentivized the customer with special privileges like price protection.
 Under the new revenue rules in Topic 606, MD wouldn't be allowed to recognize revenue under a sell-through method.
 Instead, revenue would be recognized when control over the devices has transferred to the customer.
 Any pricing uncertainties would be considered in the transaction price-the amount of revenue reported, for example.

-Fourth, MD must determine how to account for the commissions paid to its sales lead.
+STEP 4 MD must determine how to account for the commissions paid to its sales lead.
 Under current GAAP, there's diversity in practice.
 Some companies expense commissions as incurred, while others defer and amortize.
 But under the new rules, if the contract will be fulfilled over more than a year, the commissions must be deferred and amortized on a systematic basis consistent with the pattern in which revenue's being recognized.
 This will involve judgment.
 If the contract will be completed in 12 months or less, commissions may be expensed as incurred, at MD's election.

-And finally, MD must evaluate how to account for the plant reconfiguration costs.
+STEP 5 MD must also evaluate how to account for the plant reconfiguration costs.
 Under current GAAP, there's diversity in practice here too.
 But under the new rules these costs would be deferred and amortized if they were necessary to fulfill the sales contract and presuming they weren't specifically addressed by other accounting literature.

-FASB'S BIG REACH

-In addition to introducing the new revenue recognition rules in Topic 606, the FASB took opportunity to improve GAAP in the following areas:

-Companies now have more specific guidance on when to recognize gains and losses from sales of certain assets, such as equipment (ASC Subtopic 610-20).
-New ASC Subtopic 340-40 provides welcome guidelines on how to account for costs of obtaining and fulfilling a contract.

 Transition Checklist

-It's critical to begin evaluating how the new rules will affect your business, from both an accounting and operational perspective.
-A number of steps ideally should be completed before the end of this year, or else it will be difficult to make the proper transition when the rules do become effective.
+It's critical to begin evaluating how the new rules will affect your business; from an accounting and operational perspective.
+A number of steps ideally should be completed before the end of 2017, or else it will be difficult to make the proper transition when the rules do become effective.

+STEP 1

+READ THE NEW

+GUIDELINES IF YOU'RE ON

+THE FINANCE TEAM

+At 1,000 pages, it will take time to familiarize yourself with the new guidance.

+STEP 2